 MBA or MFin?
 Counting on our record of excellence from our cutting-edge Master’s programs, the Rotman School of Management at the University of Toronto is a key destination for ambitious working professionals looking to advance in their careers.
 Given the choice of top Master’s programs, the question often then comes down to: which program should I choose?

 If you work in finance, you may be wondering whether the Rotman Morning & Evening MBA or the Master of Finance (MFin) program is right for you.
-We spoke to Rummy Gill and Emily Mancuso, our Assistant Directors of Recruitment for the respective programs, to put together key tips and considerations that will help you choose the program that is most appropriate for your career goals.
+We spoke to Emily Mancuso, our Assistant Director of Recruitment for the respective programs, to put together key tips and considerations that will help you choose the program that is most appropriate for your career goals.

 Consider your background.
 Have you worked in finance for some time?
 Or, did you major in finance in your undergrad?
 The Rotman MFin program requires a strong foundation in finance.
 In fact, over 60% of students have already passed the CFA I, II or III examinations by the time they are admitted into the program.

 On the other hand, if you are interested in working in finance but your educational background does not have a strong foundation in this field or you need to gain more work experience in the sector, an MBA may be a better option.
 In fact, completing the Morning & Evening MBA and majoring in Finance would be a great choice for someone looking to transition into finance from a different functional area.

 What kind of leader do you want to be?
 If you’re considering both programs, then, it’s likely you already have a strong finance background.
 In this case, you’ll need to ask yourself whether the skills that you need to do your job better include gaining in-depth finance expertise or whether it may be skills associated with general management.

 The MFin focuses on further developing the technical know-how and strategic thinking that is needed to become a leading finance practitioner; even people with a CFA will feel challenged in this program.